sozu/py-pyracmon/README.md

 n = post.count(db, Q.eq(blog_id = 2))
 ```

-Other than usages in above example, arguments for those methods have some variations, for example in `insert()`, *model object* is also available instead of dictionary.
+Other than usages in above examples, arguments for those methods have some variations, for example in `insert()`, *model object* is also available instead of dictionary.
 See API documentation for complete information.

 ### SQL operations

-Instead of `Cursor` defined in DB-API 2.0, this library provides `Statement` on which SQL in executed.
+Instead of `Cursor` defined in DB-API 2.0, this library provides `Statement` for query execution.
 A functionality of `Statement` is the abstraction layer for placeholder markers.
 While DB-API 2.0 allows various styles, `Statement` accepts SQL where placeholders are marked by `$` prepended variables.
 By courtesy of `string.Template` module in python, those variables are converted to correct markers which DB driver can recognize.

-Although there are several rules for the conversion, using `$_` as every variable and passing parameters in order makes sense in most cases.
+Although there are several rules for the conversion, using `$_` for every placeholder and passing parameters in order makes sense in most cases.

 ```
 from pyracmon import Q, where, read_row